VanTech Missing Link Honda S90 Project:

 Those old motor mounts are going to have to go compliments of Rob Walker.
 The beginning of the mock up on the frame and stripping the tank an old Suzuki (I love me some body work

 12/12/2014: Ah, the engine.
 This engine is pretty amazing, but it takes someone with know how - enter Ted Henry (or as I call him Ducati Ted) So good he doesn't even need a last name.
 Thank you to Gary Grove, Gabe Trench ,Ed Milich and Paul Montgomery for leading me to Ted (these Ducati guys are mythic and hard to find).
 Ted and I went through the engine but have not separated the case yet.
 While it looks pretty good inside, the case is cracked in the lower corner so Ted is finding us another.
 It pays to have friends.

 12/26/14: Down to the basics; frame fabrication - cutting and grinding.
 Bill sets up the jig to lengthen the swing arm 1 and a half inches.
 We need to fix that tank so it mounts on the VanTech frame and the seat will need to be re-positioned, too.
 Bill creates new motor mounts for the Ducati and the weight of the engine requires some additional frame reinforcement.
 Thanks to master welder Enzo Falconi!

-This is Bill in 1961 and this is Bill in 2014 He's still got those mad skills!
+This is Bill in 2014 He's still got those mad skills!

 1/3/2015: The frame is slowly starting to come together, newly fabricated motor mounts compliments of Bill VanTichelt, extended swing arm, Girling Shocks on the rear, vintage Suzuki cafe style gas tank and the Honda hub - lining up perfectly with the Ducati engine.
 Those hubs may have come from a salvage yard but they will clean up nicely!